Dubai (2005 film)

-Dubai is a 2005 box office Filipino drama film shot in the United Arab Emirates, telling the story of three Overseas Filipino Workers who unexpectedly become connected by friendship and love.
+Dubai is a 2005 Filipino drama film directed by Rory B. Quintos from a screenplay written by Ricardo Lee, Shaira Mella Salvador, and John Paul Abellera, based on a story concept and research by Lee.
+Shot in the United Arab Emirates, it tells the story of three overseas Filipino workers who unexpectedly become connected by friendship and love.
 The film stars Aga Muhlach and John Lloyd Cruz, who play brothers, and Claudine Barretto, who plays the woman with whom the two men fall in love at the same time.
-The film was released by Star Cinema.
-Barretto and Cruz both remain in Ikaw ang Lahat sa Akin until it ended nearly 2 months later on November 4.